 So it's official: Dyson wants to build an electric vehicle to take on the likes of Tesla and all the traditional car makers looking to put together petrol-free motors.
 We've only just had the announcement straight from Dyson, but 2020 is the scheduled date for the EV's launch.

 What is this battery-powered car going to look like?
 Is it in fact a car or will it be something different?
 Will you have to part with your life savings to get one?
-Will it vacuum the road as it takes you from A to B?
+Will it channel its inner Dyson vacuum and clean the road as it takes you from A to B?
 We'll try and answer as many of your questions as we can.

 What we know